open-ce/open-ce-builder/doc/README.open_ce_build.md

 Power Architecture: Power9/Power10
 GCC Compiler: GCC10 and GCC11

-One can build Power10 enabled packages on Power9 or Power10 with above system requirements.
+One can build Power10 enabled packages with above system requirements.
+Note that Power10 is not required on your build system.
+The libraries can be built on Power9 as well.
 To install GCC 10 or 11, following command can be used -
 ```shell
     yum install -y gcc-toolset-10 gcc-toolset-11
 ```